Matty-7/ECE550/Project4&5/PC4_SimpleProcessor_basecode/cpuone-base/README.md

    - The instruction memory module is also implemented using a `single-port ROM`.
 It reads 32-bit instructions from a specified address and is initialized with a `.mif file` containing the program instructions.

 ### 5. processor.v
    - This is the main processor module that integrates all components.
 It handles instruction `fetching`, `decoding`, and `execution`.
+Now it can also support for `J-type` instructions.
 The processor uses a program counter to fetch instructions from `imem`, decodes them, and executes the corresponding operations using the ALU and `regfile`.

 ### 6. alu.v
    - The ALU module performs arithmetic and logical operations on two 32-bit inputs.
 It supports operations such as `add`, `sub`, `and`, `or`, `sll`, and `sra`.